jakeyoos/documents/07_dimension_groups.md

 + The third row `datatype: datetime` specifies what type of time information you'll be providing in the `sql` parameter.
 All of the supported data types are listed on the <a href="https://looker.com/docs/reference/field-params/dimension_group" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">dimension_group</a> docs page.
 In this case this row could be omitted, since "datetime" is the default value.

 + The fourth row `timeframes: [` starts a list of timeframes that you want to be generated.
-All of the possible timeframes are defined on our <a href="https://looker.com/docs/reference/field-params/dimension_group" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">dimension_group</a> docs page.
+All of the possible timeframes are defined on our <a href="https://looker.com/docs/reference/field-params/dimension_group" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">dimension_group</a> docs page, and are discussed in the next section.

 + The thirteenth row `sql: ${TABLE}.created_at ;;` defines the underlying time information that should be used.